Privacy Policy

 Overview

-PaperPilot is a Chrome extension and web application for tracking conference deadlines, managing research projects, and helping with citations in Overleaf.
+PaperPilot is a browser extension and web application for tracking conference deadlines, managing research projects, and helping with citations in Overleaf.
 We are committed to protecting your privacy.
-This policy explains what data PaperPilot handles and how.
+This policy covers two separate surfaces: the PaperPilot extension (what you install into Chrome or Firefox) and the marketing website at getpaperpilot.com.
+They have different data practices, so we describe each separately below.

-PaperPilot does not collect, transmit, or store any personal data on external servers.
-Specifically:
+The PaperPilot extension does not collect, transmit, or store any personal data on external servers.
+Specifically, the extension does not collect:

 - No personally identifiable information (name, email, etc.)